Pennant Announces First Quarter 2023 Earnings Release and Call

-/EIN News/ -- EAGLE, Idaho, April 21, 2023 (GLOBE NEWSWIRE) -- The Pennant Group, Inc. (NASDAQ: PNTG), the parent company of operating subsidiaries that provide home health, hospice and senior living services, announced today that it expects to issue its first quarter 2023 financial results on Thursday, May 4, 2023.
+EAGLE, Idaho, April 21, 2023 (GLOBE NEWSWIRE) -- The Pennant Group, Inc. PNTG, the parent company of operating subsidiaries that provide home health, hospice and senior living services, announced today that it expects to issue its first quarter 2023 financial results on Thursday, May 4, 2023.

 Pennant invites current and prospective investors to tune into a live webcast to be held the following day, Friday, May 5, 2023, at 10:00 a.m.
 Mountain Time (12:00 p.m.
 Eastern Time), during which Pennant's management will discuss its first quarter 2023 results.